-I’m 37, I live in Bedford and I work in computer modelling and simulation for a defence company.
+I am now the wrong side of 40, live just outside Cambridge and I’m a systems engineer for a defence company.
 I learned to play when I was at school in Essex at the age of 15.
 A few people were playing in the canteen (under the tutelage of future Lady Milne winner Audrey Hartley!), I was curious and got hooked.
-My junior career was a case of last board-itis.
-Losing the Schools Cup final on the last board, losing the U25 Pairs final on the last board, going for 2200 on the last board of the 2000 Junior Trials…

 As my junior career was winding down I began to get involved with coaching the next generation.
 I was aware that they responded better to someone who was their age.
 Being a current international I was also able to get over the ‘uncool’ image that the game often has.
-Initially I was mostly involved as a local youth officer in and around Bedfordshire, but gradually became more involved on the national scene at the time Mel Starkings was running the squad.
-I’d also started attending the annual Junior Teach-In and I’ve now got the longest current streak of 14 JTIs, although I’m still a few short of Marryat Stevens’ all-time record!
+Initially I was mostly involved as a local youth officer in and around Bedfordshire, but gradually became more involved on the national scene at the time Mel Starkings was running the U21 squad.
+I’d also started attending the annual Junior Teach-In and I’ve now done 18 in a row!

-Away from the bridge table my major interests are running and cycling.
-I’m a member of the Bedford Harriers running club but I prefer being on two wheels.
-I’ve completed such events as the Etape du Tour (a mountain stage of the Tour de France), the Ride With Brad (the man himself said the 100mile route was too tough for him!) and the Dragon Ride.
-A few years ago I even rode a 2000km charity ride across Europe with disabled servicemen.
-I’ll watch pretty much any sport (nothing involving horses or judges marks) and support Southampton FC.
+Away from the bridge table my major interests are running and cycling but I prefer being on two wheels including such events as the Etape du Tour (a mountain stage of the Tour de France), the Dragon Ride and even a 2000km charity ride across Europe with disabled servicemen.
+I’ll watch pretty much any sport and support Southampton FC.
 Life however, is incomplete without Test Match Special on the radio and a cup of tea in my hand!

-I also enjoy DJing, especially classic house but most electronic music in general.
+I also enjoy DJing, especially house and techno but most electronic music in general.
 I’ll listen to most things if they are good though.
-This year, I also completed a degree in Sport Science which has given me a lot of insights and I’m now using it to help inform my junior coaching and with the development of the England junior structure as a whole.
-I said I wouldn’t but I’m now considering a masters in the subject too…
+I’ve also completed a degree in Sport Science which has given me a lot of insights and has informed my junior coaching and the development of the England junior structure as a whole.

-In 2015 Alan developed the Junior Award Scheme with Simon Barb of EBED, and this was launched in the autumn of that year.
+In 2015 Alan developed the Junior Award Scheme with Simon Barb of English Bridge Education and Development, and this was launched in the autumn of that year.
 This enables youngsters to reach different achievement levels as they progress through their bridge development.
-He is also working with EBED to identify opportunities for online resources to encourage more young bridge players.

 In recognition of his contribution to junior bridge, Alan received the 2015 Tom Bradley Award, which was presented at the 2016 Summer Meeting.